-(http://www.MaritimeCyprus.com) When it is published on 15 March 2018 it will be the first truly Global standard for occupational health and safety management system.
+(www.MaritimeCyprus.com) When published on 15 March 2018 it was the first truly Global standard for occupational health and safety management system.
 It will replace OHSAS 18001 which is currently used by over 100,000 organisations worldwide.
 This International Standard specifies requirements for an occupational health and safety management system, (note ISO will not develop guidance for its use), to enable an organisation to proactively improve its OH&S performance in preventing injury and ill-health.
 ISO 45001 is designed to be flexible and applicable to an organisation of any size.
 It is an integrated management standard, thus compatible with ISO 9001, 14001 and 27001 etc.

 Over 6300 people die each day from work-related accidents or diseases - that’s nearly 2.5 million every year. this statistics relates also to Maritime activities.

 The burden of occupational injuries and diseases is significant, both for employers and the wider economy, resulting in losses from early retirements, staff absences and rising insurance premiums.

 To combat the problem, ISO is developing a new standard, ISO 45001, Occupational health and safety management systems - Requirements, that will help organizations reduce this burden by providing a framework to improve employee safety, reduce workplace risks and create better, safer working conditions, all over the world.